Facebook Usage as a Community Engagement Tool by Residents in the Sauyemwa Location, Kavango East Region, During COVID-19 Lockdown

 How to Cite

 Shihomeka, S. P., & Leevi, P. I. (2023).
 Facebook Usage as a Community Engagement Tool by Residents in the Sauyemwa Location, Kavango East Region, During COVID-19 Lockdown.
-NAWA Journal of Language and Communication, 16(2), 6–19. https://doi.org/10.59677/njlc.v16i2.41
+Namibian Journal of Linguistics, Literature and Communication Studies, 16(2), 6–19. https://doi.org/10.59677/njlc.v16i2.41

 Section